-Adjusted EBITDA is calculated by adding back all non-cash stock-based compensation expense, losses or gains associated with marking to market outstanding Series I warrants for our common stock or other significant unanticipated non-cash charges to the Company's EBITDA.
 In addition, under our current annual cash bonus performance plan, if the Company exceeds a performance target, the executive officers receive a pro-rata portion of the incremental annual cash bonus amount, up to the next target limit.
-For example, in 2009, the Company achieved \$15.5 million in Adjusted EBITDA and 101.0 million in gasoline gallons delivered, thereby exceeding the Company's base Adjusted EBITDA target and the Company's middle volume target for the year.
+For example, in 2009, the Company achieved \$15.5 million in Adjusted EBITDA and 101.0 million in gasoline gallon equivalents delivered, thereby exceeding the Company's base Adjusted EBITDA target and the Company's middle volume target for the year.
 Consequently, the bonuses payable with respect to the Adjusted EBITDA and volume targets were increased by an incremental percentage attributable to the amount of the excess above these targets.
-For the Adjusted EBITDA amount, the difference between the base target and the middle target is \$7.2 million; therefore the \$0.5 million excess achieved over the base target would result in an increase in the percentage of the annual cash bonus payable with respect to the Adjusted EBITDA target of 7% of the difference between the base and middle target percentages.
+For the Adjusted EBITDA amount, the difference between the base target and the middle target is \$7.2 million; therefore the \$0.5 million excess achieved over the base target resulted in an increase in the percentage of the annual cash bonus payable with respect to the Adjusted EBITDA target of 7% of their difference between the base and middle target percentages.
 For an officer receiving a performance bonus equal to 50% of their base salary for achieving the base target and 70% of their base salary for achieving the middle target, the 50% would be increased by 7% of the difference between 50% and 70%, or 1.4%.
-Continuing the example, by applying the weighting assigned to each performance criteria, the named executive officer would receive a cash bonus equal to 33% of their base salary for exceeding the Adjusted EBITDA base target, which is 65% of 51.4% (50%+1.4%).
-For the Volume amount, the difference between the middle target and the maximum target is 5.0 million gallons; therefore the 1.0 million excess achieved over the middle target would result in an increase in the percentage of the annual cash bonus payable with respect to the volume target of 20% of the difference between the middle and maximum target percentages.
-For an officer receiving a performance bonus equal to 70% of their base salary for achieving the middle target and 100% of their base salary for achieving the maximum target, the 70% would be increased by 20% of the difference between 70% and 100%, or 6%.
-Continuing the example, by applying the weighting assigned to this performance criteria, the named executive officer would receive a cash bonus equal to 27% of their base salary for exceeding the Volume middle target, which is 35% of 76% (70%+6%).
+Continuing the example, by applying the weighting assigned to this performance criteria, the named executive officer would receive a cash bonus equal to 33% of their base salary for exceeding the Adjusted EBITDA base target, which is 65% of 51.4% (50%+1.4%).
+For the bonus payable with respect to the volume target, the difference between the middle target and the maximum target is 5.0 million gallons; therefore the 1.0 million excess achieved over the middle target would result in an increase in the percentage of the annual cash bonus payable with respect to the volume target of 20% of the difference between the middle and maximum target percentages.
+For an officer receiving a performance bonus equal to 70% of their base salary for achievi

-Under our current performance-based annual cash bonus plan, Mr. Littlefair receives 70%, 100% or 150% of his base salary for achievement of the base, middle and maximum performance targets, respectively by our Company.
+Under our performance-based annual cash bonus plan, Mr. Littlefair receives 70%, 100% or 150% of his base salary for achievement of the base, middle and maximum performance targets, respectively by our Company.
 For each of Messrs.
 Wheeler, Pratt, Corbus and Harger, achievement of the base, middle and maximum performance targets by our Company result in a bonus equivalent to 50%, 70% or 100%, respectively, of his respective base salary.
-These performance percentages are as specified in the respective executive officers employment agreements with the Company.
+These performance percentages are as specified in the respective executive officers' employment agreements with the Company.
 Our compensation committee believes it is appropriate to reward our Chief Executive Officer with a higher percentage of his base salary for achievement of the performance targets due to the fact that the position of Chief Executive Officer is deemed by our compensation committee to be the most important and demanding position with the Company.